-Workforce planning is the process of analyzing and strategizing for a company’s current and future workforce needs based on its goals and vision for the future.
+Workforce planning is the process of analyzing and strategizing for a company’s current and future workforce needs based on their goals and vision for the future.

-It involves taking a more strategic and holistic approach to maintaining your workforce so you aren’t blindsided by ongoing or unexpected changes in your workforce.
+It involves taking a strategic, holistic approach to maintaining your workforce so you aren’t blindsided by ongoing or unexpected changes.

 In many cases, you’ll need to conduct an analysis of how substantial your workforce must be to meet your organization’s goals.
-This includes identifying the number of employees needed as well as the knowledge, skills, and experience they should possess.
+This includes identifying the quantity of employees needed as well as the knowledge, skills, and experience they should possess.

 The goal of workforce planning is to build a company with stable staffing levels across every department.
 Another goal is hiring and retaining people who possess the skills to achieve successful results and a higher return on investment (ROI).
 This way, companies avoid understaffing, overstaffing, and scrambling when an employee unexpectedly quits or is fired.

-With proper workforce planning, human resources and managers will recognize early warning signs within their teams and implement pre-existing action plans to address issues before they create a disruption.
+With proper workforce planning, human resources and managers can recognize early warning signs within the staff and implement pre-existing action plans to address issues before they create a disruption.